dgerabagi/data-curation-environment/flattened_repo.md

 -   **Core Functionality:** Implement a file explorer view with checkboxes for every file and folder.
 -   **Action:** A "Flatten Context" button will take all checked items and generate a single `flattened_repo.md` file in the project root.
 -   **Outcome:** A user can curate a complex context with simple mouse clicks, completely removing the need to edit a text file.
--   **Update (Cycle 2):** The reference repository contains a fully-featured `FileTree.tsx` component that already accomplishes most of this.
-The task is now to adapt this component and its backend `FSService` to produce the desired `flattened_repo.md` output.
+-   **Status:** Largely complete.

-### Phase 2: The Parallel Co-Pilot Panel & Cycle Navigator
+### Phase 2: The Parallel Co-Pilot Panel & Integrated Diff Tool

-This phase addresses the limitation of being locked into a single conversation with an AI assistant and introduces a way to navigate the project's history.
+This phase addresses the limitation of being locked into a single conversation with an AI assistant and brings the critical "diffing" workflow directly into the extension.
 The goal is to enable multiple, parallel interactions and to create a navigable record of the AI-driven development process.

 -   **Core Functionality (Parallel Co-Pilot):** Create a custom panel within VS Code that hosts a multi-tabbed text editor.
-Users can manually paste different AI-generated code responses into each tab for side-by-side comparison.
+Users can manually paste or have the extension ingest different AI-generated code responses into each tab for side-by-side comparison.
--   **Key Feature ("The Switcharoo"):** A button on each tab allows the user to "swap" the content of that tab with the corresponding source file in their workspace.
+-   **Key Feature ("Swap & Test"):** A button on each tab allows the user to "swap" the content of that tab with the corresponding source file in their workspace.
 This provides an immediate, low-friction way to test a given AI response.
+-   **Core Functionality (Integrated Diff):** The panel will include a built-in diff viewer to compare the content of any two tabs, or a tab and the source file.
+This eliminates the need for external tools like WinMerge.
 -   **Core Functionality (Cycle Navigator):** Integrate a UI element to navigate back and forth between development cycles.
 Each cycle will be associated with the set of AI responses generated during that cycle.
--   **Outcome:** A user can efficiently manage and test multiple AI solutions, and also review the historical evolution of the code by navigating through past cycles and their corresponding AI suggestions, creating a powerful "knowledge graph" of the project's development.
+-   **Outcome:** A user can efficiently manage, compare, and test multiple AI solutions, and also review the historical evolution of the code by navigating through past cycles and their corresponding AI suggestions, creating a powerful "knowledge graph" of the project's development.

-### Phase 3: The Integrated Diff Tool
+### Phase 3: Advanced AI & Local LLM Integration

-This phase aims to bring a critical part of the external workflow—comparing text files—directly into the VS Code extension.

--   **Core Functionality:** Create a simple diffing utility within a VS Code webview.
-The user should be able to select two text sources (e.g., two AI responses from the Phase 2 panel, or a new response and an existing file) and see a visual comparison.
--   **Outcome:** Reduces the friction of copying and pasting text into external tools like WinMerge, keeping the entire curation and review workflow inside VS Code.
+This phase focuses on deeper integration with AI services and providing support for local models.

+-   **Core Functionality:** Implement direct API calls to various LLM providers (e.g., Gemini, OpenAI, Anthropic) from within the Parallel Co-Pilot panel, populating the tabs automatically.
+This requires building a secure API key management system.
+-   **Local LLM Support:** Allow users to configure an endpoint URL for a locally hosted LLM (e.g., via LM Studio, Ollama), enabling fully offline and private AI-assisted development.
+-   **Outcome:** The DCE becomes a fully-featured AI interaction environment, supporting both cloud and local models, and automating the entire prompt-to-test workflow.
 </file>

 <file path="src/Artifacts/A10.
 DCE - Metadata and Statistics Display.md">